 Transfer of parasites commonly occurs through prolonged direct contact with infested skin and also during sexual contact.
 Contact must be prolonged (a quick handshake or hug will usually not spread scabies, unless it is crusted scabies).
 Infestation is easily spread to sexual partners and household members.
 Infestation may also occur by sharing clothing, towels, and bedding.
 Transfer from undergarments and bedclothes occurs only if these have been contaminated by infested people immediately beforehand.
 Less than 10–15 mites can be present on a person who appears healthy and has no symptoms.

-Your doctor can diagnose scabies by identifying the mite, eggs, or fecal matter.
-This is done by carefully removing the mite from its burrow using the tip of a needle or by a skin scraping to examine under a microscope.
+Your doctor can diagnose scabies from your clinical symptoms, appearance and distribution of rash and presence of burrows.
+When possible, the physician will confirm the diagnosis by identifying mite, eggs, or fecal matter from the burrow by microscopic examination.
 A person can still be infested even if mites, eggs, or fecal matter cannot be found.

 A mild case of scabies is treated with a single application of a medicated skin cream or lotion prescribed by your doctor.
 This is followed by a hot water bath and soap.
 The itching is caused by the body’s reaction to the mite.
 Because itching may continue for days or weeks after adequate treatment, it should not be used as an indication that the medication did not work.
 It is recommended that all member for the same household and sexual partners should be treated at the same time.

 The recommended treatment for crusted scabies is an oral and topical medication prescribed by your doctor.
 Close contacts, including household members, of those infected with crusted scabies should be treated as well, to prevent outbreaks.

 Washing clothing, towels and bedding in hot cycles of both the washer and dryer will kill mites and eggs.
 Also, thorough vacuuming of environmental surfaces is recommended.
 This should be done at the same time that you treat for scabies with medication.